-After initially punting on the issue, Lakeland city commissioners voted to institute a mask mandate in certain indoor places where social distancing cannot be maintained, ABC Action News reports.
+A mask ordinance in Lakeland expired on Oct.
+5, with city leaders saying there was no need to extend it following DeSantis prohibiting enforcement through fines, The Ledger reports.
+City commissioners previously voted to institute a mask mandate in certain indoor places where social distancing cannot be maintained, ABC Action News reports.
 Anyone under 8 is exempt, as are any youth engaged in sports.
 The city can fine $250 for those in violation.
-The order has since been extended and remains in effect.

 Commissioners approved an ordinance that takes place July 31, the Northwest Florida Daily News.
 It applies inside business establishments and includes fines.

 The town requires face coverings for all individuals outside their homes, excluding children age two and younger, those who have trouble breathing, individuals engaged in strenuous exercise, and certain government workers prohibited from wearing masks.

 City Manager Shannon Lewis on July 13, announced all city employees must wear provided surgical masks or their face coverings on the job for the duration of the statewide state of emergency for COVID-19.

 An emergency order issued on July 15 requires masks in all essential businesses.
 It doesn’t apply to those under age 6 or in settings where social distancing can take place.
 Another order requiring masks in indoor town facilities was issued the same day.

 Mayor Francis Suarez on June 22 announced a new “mask in public” rule within the city, according to the Miami Herald.
 He made clear that while enforcement will be a challenge, it will be a requirement officials expect to be followed.
 On June 25, an order was issued that laid out exceptions and made clear it applied in all public settings.